kyrsjo/MiniScatter/README.md

 Furthermore, the scan library provides behind-the-scenes saving of results, meaning that if you have previously ran a simulation and then restart the Jupyter notebook, running the same python call again will instantly return the same results as when running the simulation in the first round.
 This is implemented using ROOT and HDF5.

+If you have used MiniScatter, please cite [3]:
+K. Sjobak and H. Holmestad, _MiniScatter, a simple Geant4 wrapper_, in proceedings of IPAC 2019, Melbourne, Australia, May 2019.

 ## Installing MiniScatter

 *Note: If you have access to CERN computing resources, you can run MiniScatter through SWAN or LxPlus instead of installing MiniScatter on your local machine.